-More recently, the former presidential administration and the U.S. Congress have taken actions in an effort to replace PPACA and related legislation with new healthcare legislation.
+More recently, presidential administrations and the U.S. Congress have taken actions in an effort to modify or replace PPACA and to implement or pass other reforms to the healthcare system, including proposed legislation related to the pricing of pharmaceuticals.
 There is uncertainty with respect to any potential changes that may be proposed and what the impact, if any, will be on our business, including the impact on coverage and reimbursement for healthcare items and services covered by plans that were authorized by PPACA.
 However, we cannot predict the ultimate content, timing or effect of any healthcare reform legislation or the impact of potential legislation on us.